 Opening Hours, Monday – Friday 08.00 – 20.00, Saturday 09.00 – 19.00, Sunday 10.00 – 19.00.
 Czech language bookshop, with an English section and a small selection of books in other major European languages.

 Neoluxor has branches across the Czech Republic, including a fair few scattered about Prague, but it is the one on Wenceslas Square that can lay claim to being the biggest in the country.
 The beautiful tiled floors here lead you down aisles filled with books, stationery, maps and souvenirs.
-The good sized English language section on the lower floor also has a great selection of fiction and non-fiction titles, as well as magazines.
+The good sized English language section on the lower floor also has a great selection of fiction and non-fiction titles, as well as a whole rack of fashion and lifestyle magazines.
 And if roaming through this huge store has made you in need of a little sit down, there is a small café on the first floor where you can enjoy a coffee or indulge in a glass of wine, before riffling though the nearby vinyl section.

 Again, the selection of children’s books in English isn’t comprehensive, but with a whole wall of picture books, chapter books and teen fiction to choose from, you should be able to find something to suit most ages and tastes.
 Back upstairs, near the café on the first floor, you will also find lots of puzzles, games and a good selection of Lego.